uhm-coe/insert-pages/readme.txt

 * Development release.

 == Upgrade Notice ==

+= 3.11.0 =
+If you intentionally insert unpublished content (e.g., future, draft, pending, or private), go to Insert Pages Settings after installing this update and enable that functionality in "Allow anonymous users to see inserted pages with these statuses."
+This version changes the plugin behavior to only allow inserting the "publish" post status by default (more secure).

 = 3.7.0 =
 If you insert private pages/posts, please review the post authors of the pages containing the inserted page and confirm they have the capability to read the private content.
 This upgrade enforces private page visibility based on the role of the author of the page that inserts any private content.